Thursday, October 9, 2025

 • There's an interesting article taking on spell caster progression, creating a new system of spell schools and requiring casters to learn spells in order by school.
 It's a nice way of taking on the inherent problem where a wizard can go his entire career never learning a single summoning spell, then suddenly learn an 8th level summoning spell at high level with no issue.
 It also introduces a fatigue system for casting spells in place of normal Vancian rules.
 It's a little rough as a system, but honestly just about anything is an improvement on the Vancian rules.

+There was a decent amount of Gamma World material in this issue, but that about wraps it up.
+I'll end though by going back to the beginning - the cover art for this issue.
 The cover art for The Dragon has never been exceptional to this point, but...what the heck is that even supposed to be?
 It looks vaguely like a dragon head, but made out of plants??
 I'm not going to lie, I'm looking forward to the 80s when the artwork starts to become more professional.
 Stick with me and we'll eventually get there.

 D3 Vault of the Drow